NewsLocal NewsIn Your NeighborhoodOshkosh

 • Voters will decide on a $26.5 million capital referendum and an operational referendum of $1.9 million each year for five years.

-• The money would go towards expanding the H.B Patch building as well as renovate and update security in all Omro Schools.
+• The money would go towards renovating the H.B Patch Elementary School building as well update security in all Omro Schools.

 • Some property owners in the area are eager to help the school but wary about a rise in expenses.

-The $26.5 million capital referendum would pay for an expansion of the H.B.
-Patch Elementary School building, which is home to the district's early learning, 4K, First and Second grade schooling.
+The $26.5 million capital referendum would pay for renovations of the H.B Patch Elementary School building, which is home to the district's early learning, 4K, First and Second grade schooling.

 For H.B Patch principal Dave Wellhoefer, there is currently not enough space for his staff to adequately run the programs.